thecodingmachine/react-native-boilerplate/documentation/blog/2023-11-30-React-Native-Boilerplate-4.0.0.md

 As a result, we decided to simplify and improve the theming process, making it more efficient and comprehensive.

 ### Configuration
-Everything now revolves around a configuration file named `config.theme.ts`.
+Everything now revolves around a configuration file named `_config.ts`.
 This file serves as a central configuration point where you can define the base theme values and declare theme variants.
 We've moved away from the complex layering system in favor of a more reflective system with main themes and variants.